satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 titles are taken as arbiters of quality and significance of published works instead of the review process.

-The increasing storage capacity and processing power of modern computing resources is dramatically changing the nature of scientific scholarship.
-As a result, traditional peer-reviewed research articles are no longer sufficient for communicating most scientific work.
+Another change in the nature of scientific scholarship is the dramatic advances in computing resources by which results are obtained and disseminated.
+Traditional peer-reviewed research articles are no longer sufficient for communicating most scientific work.
+It is easy to forget that the introduction, methods, results, and discussion structure used by almost every scientific article today dates back to the 1940s and wasn't pervasive until the 1970s [cite: sollaci2004introduction].

 In the late 1980s, Jon Claerbout, a geophysicist at Stanford, coined the phrase "reproducible research" to refer to the complete software environment necessary to generate all the results and figures included in published articles [cite: schwab2000making].

-It is easy to forget that the introduction, methods, results, and discussion (IMRAD) structure used by almost every scientific article today dates back to the 1940s and wasn't pervasive until the 1970s [cite: sollaci2004introduction].

 In recent times, some researchers have recommended minimum information standards for methodological reporting.
 Examples include recommendations